 This is part 2 of a 5-part series on Losing Weight For Good After Fifty.
 Here we explore why healthy habits are hard to stick to.
 Part one is an overview of the missing key to permanent weight loss.

-So why is it so hard to stick to healthy habits?
+What makes healthy habits so hard to stick to?
 Nearly everyone says they want to be healthy.
 But most people are overweight, at least in the US where I live.

 Recent statistics from the CDC say 40% of the population over the age of 20 is obese.
 Not just overweight (that’s OVER SEVENTY PERCENT), but obese.
 It’s an epidemic.